bsazonov/rethread/docs/Rationale.md

 To fix it, rethread implements RAII-compliant thread wrapper.
 However, implementation of such a wrapper faces a bigger problem.

 ##The bigger problem
-Simply adding join to the thread dtor doesn't make thread any better:
+Simply adding `join` to the thread dtor does not make thread any better:
 ```cpp
 thread_wrapper::~thread_wrapper()
 {